 Of Ms. Longstreth’s programs, Allan Kozinn wrote in the New York Times, “When a director takes up the challenge of building a cohesive program around a broad theme, we are reminded that programming can be an art.”

 David Recca, Assistant Music Director: David Recca is currently an Adjunct Professor of Music at the Conservatory of Music of Purchase College, SUNY.
 There he directs the Purchase College Chorus and Purchase Chamber Singers, and he teaches a variety of undergraduate courses including music history, music theory and ear training.
-He is also the newly-appointed director of the Southern Connecticut Camerata, a Norwalk-based early music ensemble approaching its 60th season.
+He is also directs the Southern Connecticut Camerata, a Norwalk-based early music ensemble approaching its 60th season.
 In May 2014, David completed the coursework and performing requirements for the Doctorate of Musical Arts Degree in Choral Conducting at the Yale School of Music and the Yale Institute of Sacred Music.
 He holds a Master’s degree in Choral Conducting from the Eastman School of Music and a Performer’s Certificate in Vocal Coaching and a Bachelor of Music Degree in Composition from Purchase College.
 He currently lives with his wife Sarah in Danbury, Connecticut.

-Pen Ying Fang, Accompanist: Pen Ying Fang was born in Taipei, Taiwan, and began studying piano at age ve.
+Pen Ying Fang, Accompanist: Pen Ying Fang was born in Taipei, Taiwan, and began studying piano at age five.
 She attended an “experimental” music-focused grade school there until she moved to the United States to continue her education.
 Here she studied with Paul Hoffmann and Barbara Gonzalez-Palmer, earning a B.M. and M.M. in Piano at Rutgers University in New Jersey.
 She has performed around the New York metropolitan area, building up an extensive repertoire of solo and chamber works.
 Ms. Fang has accompanied the master classes of many prominent artists, including Keith Underwod, Evelyn Glennie, Brian McIntosh and Christopher Arneson.
 Additionally, she has toured domestically and overseas with various choirs in the New York area, and in 2007 she played at the “Florence Voice Seminar” in Florence, Italy.
 Currently she serves as a staff accompanist at Westminster Choir College in Princeton, N.J., and teaches piano students in the central New Jersey area.